cyberark/MITM_Intercept/README.md

 The body of the messages sent to the HTTP interception server will be printed to the shell.
 The messages will be printed after the changes if the modification script is given.
 After all the modifications, the interception server will also echo back as an HTTP response body.

-To decrypt the SSL/TLS communication, mitm_snatcher need to be provided a certificate and a key that the client will accept when starting a handshake with the listener.
+To decrypt the SSL/TLS communication, mitm_intercept need to be provided a certificate and a key that the client will accept when starting a handshake with the listener.
 If the target server requires a specific certificate for a handshake, there is an option to give a certificate and a key.

 A small chart to show the typical traffic flow: